Ridzz23/cse15l-lab-reports/LabReport5.md

 **2 hours ago, on Dagobah**

 Hello Master,
 This is the output I got from the commands you suggested :
 ![Image](jdb.png)

 From above, it looks like input1 is changing into `{ 3, 2, 2, 1 }` instead of `{ 3, 2, 1, 0 }`.
 This is probably because of the expression `arr[i] = arr[arr.length - i - 1];` in the code.
 When the program reaches the second half of the array, the expression `arr[arr.length - i - 1]` refers to the replaced values of `arr` in the first part of the array.
 Hence, the values 3 and 2 get repeated in the second half of the array.

+To fix the bug, I would have to create another temporary array in which I would store the reversed values.
+This way the original array wouldn't get changed as I traverse that array.
+Then at the end I could re-assign the original array's memory address to the temporary array.
+This way I would be able to change the array in place.

 Thanks for the help !

 # Part 2 - Reflection